stfc/PSyclone/doc/user_guide/profiling.rst

 application to the profiling libraries.
 Certain adjustments to the application's build environment are required:

-- An application needs to be able to find the module files for the selected profile wrapper.
+- The compiler needs to be able to find the module files for the wrapper of the selected profiling library.
-- The applications needs to be linked with the wrapper library that interfaces between the PSyclone API and the tool-specific API.
+- The application needs to be linked with the wrapper library that interfaces between the PSyclone API and the tool-specific API.
 - The tool-specific library also needs to be linked in.